Student & Parent Handbook

 - Respect: students use language that is appropriate for the middle and/or high school classroom; students listen to their instructor and classmates; students stay on topic in class discussion and allow other members of the class to share their ideas; students remember they are part of a welcoming and inclusive learning community.

 Instructors will not tolerate any violation of the Student Code of Conduct.
-If a student is found in violation of the Code of Conduct, they may receive a zero if there is an assignment in question, receive a failing grade in the course, or be asked to leave the Academy.
-Parents will be notified by the instructor, dean, or headmaster if there is any violation of the Student Code of Conduct.
+If a student is found in violation of the Code of Conduct, parents will be notified by the instructor and appropriate action will be taken.

 Attend Your Scheduled Class Only